Ryan Reynolds Responded To His "Deadpool" Oscar Snub In The Best Way

 ??????????? pic.twitter.com/kHxy4mFfvl

 Better luck next time.
-Reynolds (and Deadpool, since they're basically one entity at this point) will have another chance at awards glory when Deadpool 2 hits theaters in 2018.
+Reynolds (and Deadpool, since they're basically one entity at this point) will have another chance at awards glory when Deadpool 2 hits cinemas in 2018.

 Advertisement